-1) Liposuction of the neck fat just underneath the skin.
+- Liposuction of the neck fat just underneath the skin.
 This serves 2 purposes.
 The first and most obvious is that it removes the excess fat in the neck region.
-The second, is once the fat has been removed the skin redrapes and retracts over the underlying musculature and gives definition to the neck and jowl area.
+The second is once the fat has been removed, the skin re-drapes and retracts over the underlying musculature and gives definition to the neck and jowl area.

-2) Tightening and resuspension of the neck musculature.
+- Tightening and resuspension of the neck musculature.
 As we age, the retaining ligaments in the neck become stretched and lose their strength.
 This leads to sagging of the muscles and skin of the neck, much like a hammock.
 During a neck lift, the main supporting muscle, the platysma, is tightened.
-This is done by pulling and resuspending the platysma muscle back to the dense tissue behind the ear in a vector that creates a more youthful neck line.
-In some cases, the aging process leads to the left and right platysma muscles separating in the midline.
-Should this happen, then an extra incision is made just underneath the chin to reapproximate the 2 muscles.
+This is done by pulling and re-suspending the platysma muscle back to the dense tissue behind the ear in a vector which creates a more youthful neck line.
+In some cases, the ageing process leads to the left and right platysma muscles separating in the midline.
+Should this happen, then an extra incision is made just underneath the chin to re-approximate the two muscles.

-3) Redraping of the skin under minimal tension to avoid unsightly scars.
-This is achievable following liposuction and muscle resuspension.
+- Re-draping of the skin under minimal tension to avoid unsightly scars.
+This is achievable following liposuction and muscle re-suspension.
 The resultant scars are hidden in the creases around the ear and in the hairline.
-Occasionally, there is a scar just underneath the chin crease but this is usually inconspicuous.
+Occasionally, there is a scar just underneath the chin crease, but this is usually inconspicuous.

 The scars following a neck lift are generally unnoticeable as they are largely concealed within the hairline and hidden in the creases in front and behind the ear.

-Modern surgery procedures are typically safe, but there are risks and complications that may occur with any surgery, including a neck lift.
+Modern surgery procedures are typically safe, but there are risks and complications which may occur with any surgery, including a neck lift.